polyphony-chat/polyproto-rs/README.md

 ## WebAssembly

-!!! warning

-    As of `v0.10`, the `wasm` target is currently untested.
-Support will be re-added in the future.

 This crate is designed to work with the `wasm32-unknown-unknown` target.
 To compile for `wasm`, you will have to use the `wasm` feature: